Please note:

 For eligible shippers, special restrictions apply.

-If the intoxicating beverage has less than 24% alcohol by volume 4 (for example, 48 proof), you can ship the item by air or ground in a container of 5 litres or less.
+If the intoxicating beverage has up to 70% alcohol by volume (for example, 140 proof), you can ship the item by air or ground in a container of 5 litres or less.

 You can only import intoxicating beverages into Canada by mail when: